 At this level, teams coordinate using:

-The Large Solution level is of great importance when it comes to controlling the dependencies management across ARTs as well the integration of all aspects of systems working towards a solution.
+The Large Solution level is of great importance when it comes to controlling the dependencies management across ARTs, as well as the integration of all aspects of systems working towards a solution.
 I worked with this one automotive client, and in his case, this was able to synchronise 15 ARTs working on various parts of one autonomous driving system.

-At the Portfolio level, a value stream is managed which undertakes the delivery of the products or services to the customers.
+At the Portfolio level, a value stream is managed that undertakes the delivery of the products or services to the customers.
 This level ensures that the funding decisions made across the different portfolios serve the purpose of the strategic objectives of the enterprise.

 The Portfolio level key includes components, such as: